Faith is a Process

 It is in these moments of greatest difficulty that we come closest to God.
 We learn to exercise our faith in his knowledge and understanding of our situation, and humbly plead for him to spare us or our loved ones.
 We realize that all things are in his hands, and that we are only weak and simple in our understanding of the world.

 While in this time of difficulty, we are able to hear him speak peace to our souls more clearly, and we learn how dependent we are upon his saving grace.
 The real test comes, however, when things are going well.
 We easily forget where we have been and how far we have come.
 Our ability to remember God even in the good times makes it much easier when the next crisis comes around.

-Choose to have faith, no matter what happens, for your emotional health!
+Choose to have faith, no matter what happens!

 *The Book of Ether is in The Book of Mormon, published by The Church of Jesus Christ of Latter-day Saints.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.